zhousiyuan12138/Computational_Physics_N2015301020082/Exercise_01/README.md

 ### Options

 ```
 -s, --style        choose the symbol used to form the lattice, the default is @
--o, --os      set the operating system, win/mac/linux, the default is win
+-o, --os           choose the operating system, win/mac/linux, the default is win
+-h, --horizontal   display characters in horizontal mode.
+                   NOTE that in order to display characters correctly in horizontal mode,
+                   you MUST zoom out the window to make enough space for the whole sentence.

 ```
 ## Preview